Ermengarde of Narbonne: Political activity

-In 1177, Ermengarde joined Gui Guerrejat (the lover of Azalais de Porcairagues), Bernard Ato V of Nîmes and Agde, and Gui's nephews William VIII of Montpellier and Gui Burgundion, in an alliance in opposition to Raymond VI of Toulouse, whose power suddenly increased when he became ruler of Melgueil as widower of Ermessende of Pelet.
+Ermengarde was known for her political and legal expertise.
+She faced many challenges as a female ruler.
+For example, women during the Middle Ages struggled for respect, especially when it was unlikely for a woman to lead troops into battle.
+However, that did not stop Ermengarde whatsoever.
+She made alliances with powerful men like King Louis VII of France and supported King Henry’s war efforts in 1159.
+King Louis VII was an essential supporter for Ermengarde’s reign because he endorsed her when the people of Narbonne started questioning her as a ruler.
+This is very important because neighboring empires didn’t follow such traditions, so a King reinforcing her power was important.
+In 1177, Ermengarde joined Gui Guerrejat, Bernard Ato V of Nîmes and Agde, and Gui's nephews William VIII of Montpellier and Gui Burgundion, in an alliance in opposition to Raymond VI of Toulouse, whose power suddenly increased when he became ruler of Melgueil as the widower of Ermessende of Pelet.
+Ermengarde proved herself to be one of the most powerful female rulers throughout the Middle Ages.

 Cultural activity

 Around 1190, a French cleric named André le Chapelain wrote a "Treatise on Courtly Love" (Latin De Arte honeste amandi).
 In the second part of the Treatise, "How to maintain love", the author spoke of twenty-one "judgements of love" which had been pronounced by the greatest ladies of the kingdom of France.
 Among them, three judgements were attributed to Eleanor of Aquitaine, seven to her daughter Marie, and five to Ermengarde.
 Although these "judgements" were probably fictional, they attest to the fame acquired by Ermengarde, even in the langue d'oïl in the north.
 She corresponded with many troubadours, including Peire Rogier, Giraut de Bornelh, Peire d'Alvergne, Pons d'Ortafa, and Salh d'Escola, as well as the trobairitz Azalais de Porcairagues.
 In addition it is believed that she welcomed to her court Rognvald II of Orkney, a Viking prince who became a saint and poet and who composed skaldic poetry for her.
+Ermengarde also had doctors and justice in her inner circle, making Narbonne known to be intellectually inclined in the 12th century.
+Many knew her to be very smart in diplomacy; she was able to negotiate during times of conflict and even solve other lords’ problems with others.